mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 fit_transform(corpus, labels=None)
 ```

-Fit the model on a corpus and transform documents to z-score vectors.
+Fit the model on a corpus and transform documents to feature vectors (z-score or TF-IDF, depending on `transform` parameter).

 **Parameters:**
 - `corpus`: Either: